 A UNA education can be a global experience both on campus and off.
-On campus, the University offers a diverse population, including about 900 international students from more than 50 countries.
+On campus, the University offers a diverse population, including international students from more than 40 countries.
 Off campus, student and faculty study-abroad groups tour the world, visiting destinations such as Costa Rica, Mexico, Scotland and Spain, to name a few.

 Throughout the year, UNA offers a variety of cultural events, such as the Summer Theatre Program, the Distinguished Events Series and the George Lindsey UNA Film Festival, named for UNA alumnus George Lindsey, of “The Andy Griffith Show” fame.
 Special guests to these and other University events often include Oscar-winning filmmakers, Pulitzer Prize-winning writers and other nationally acclaimed personalities.
 UNA is also home to many cultural and artistic organizations, such as the Shoals Symphony at UNA and the Entertainment Industry Center, where many students have taken their first steps toward significant careers in music and entertainment.